Contents Tour Biographies Celebs Links

 Figure 1

 Both the 639A and 639B provide the broadcast, recording, and public address engineer with performance of professional standards; the difference between the two models is found only in the amount of readily-selected pickup patterns.
 The 639A provides the three most widely used characteristics of cardioid, bi-directional, and omni-directional pickup; the 639B furnishes three additional directional characteristics, each having full frontal sensitivity, but with varying degrees of rear sensitivity.
-These additional front-to-back ratios make the Altec 639B on outstanding choice for applications wherein two distinct sound sources, having equal intensities, must be handled with utmost clarity and separation (e.g., on stage versus audience pickup; dominant speech versus a more quiet manner of speaking, on each side of the microphone).
+These additional front-to-back ratios make the Altec 639B an outstanding choice for applications wherein two distinct sound sources, having equal intensities, must be handled with utmost clarity and separation (e.g., on stage versus audience pickup; dominant speech versus a more quiet manner of speaking, on each side of the microphone).

 Altec (Western Electric) 639B